Skip to main content

 Open Create Job, expand Source configuration, and switch the source to GitHub Repository.
 Install the GitHub App inline; the dialog returns with repository mode pre-configured, ready to pick the repo and branch.

-Studio Settings — GitHub tab showing the connected GitHub Organization, the Repository Access list with Manage Repositories, and the Uninstall & Disconnect action
+Studio Settings — GitHub tab showing two connected GitHub organizations, each with its own Repository Access list, Manage Repositories button, and Uninstall & Disconnect action, plus an Add GitHub Organization button at the bottom

 Once the App is installed, Create Job uses your connection to pre-fill the source.
 The dialog opens with Source configuration collapsed — its summary line shows the current selection (a template name when no GitHub is connected, or the repository’s full name when one is).
-When you’ve used a repository before, that one comes back pre-selected; with a fresh install and a single accessible repo, that repo is picked silently.
+When you’ve used a repository before, that one comes back pre-selected, and the base branch field is pre-filled with the last branch you targeted.
+With a fresh install and a single accessible repo, that repo is picked silently.
 Multiple accessible repos with no history is the only case that opens with the section expanded so you can choose.

 Create Job dialog showing the Name field and an expanded Source configuration section with a Template / GitHub Repository toggle set to GitHub Repository, the chosen repo with a Change action, and a Base Branch dropdown set to main